DB03-biology/MDSimulation_PolymerChain/README.md

 where $k_{B}$ represents the Boltzmann constant and $T$ is the temperature of the system containing $N$ particles (with $N_f$ degrees of freedom), each with velocities $v_{i}$.

 ![](./temperature.png)

+_Fig 2.
+Change in instantaneous temperature of the system plotted against the simulation timestep of 500,000._

 **Standard Deviation (SD)** is the variation of the data about their statistical mean.
 It is used here to observe the variation of the positions of the particles about the centre of mass of the system, during the course of the simulation.
 Low SD values indicate that there haven't been many deviations in the positions of the particles whereas high SD values indicate the opposite.